vtorosyan/vtorosyan.github.io/_posts/2024/2024-11-19-managing-growth-career.md

+---
+layout: post
-# How to manage your career and personal growth
+title: How to manage your career and personal growth
+---

 In the past, I often found myself wanting to take charge of my career and personal growth, but I’d end up procrastinating or just going with the flow.
 Instead of managing things proactively, I would react to situations as they arose.
-Turning to management and having deeper conversations about career development with the people I support, I realized I wasn’t alone.
+When I transitioned into management and started having deeper conversations about career development with the people I support, I realized I wasn’t alone.

 In 80% of these conversations, I encountered awkward silences and a common refrain: *“I’m not sure—I just want to do my work.”* Yet, when someone leaves a company, one of the most frequent reasons cited is a lack of career progression and growth.

 This experience made it clear to me: the absence of a structured system to manage and predict one’s career growth is a significant factor in this problem.
-To address this, I’ve developed a system—a combination of actionable steps—that has helped me and others take ownership of our careers and hold ourselves accountable for making progress.
+By analyzing how different components interact and influence one another, I developed a system to address the challenges I faced—and it’s helped others too.

 ---

 ## The journey

-The journey of managing your career and growth consists of three main blocks:
+The journey of managing a career and personal growth consists of three main blocks:

 1. **Understanding your values and principles**
 2. **Building a map to guide you to where you want to go**